About arc42

 Represents the choices that the user can make when answering a question.
 It stores the text of the choice and indicates if it was selected by the user. |

 8.2.
-Microservices architecture
+Service-oriented architecture

 8.3.
 Build, Test, Deploy